7 Essential Tips: The Ultimate Guide to Sports Massage Therapy for Faster Muscle Recovery

 3. Ask for recommendations from other athletes, coaches, or sports medicine professionals.

-4. Schedule a consultation to discuss your goals and ensure the therapist’s approach aligns with your needs.
+4. Schedule a consultation to discuss your goals and make sure the therapist’s approach lines up with your needs.

 5. Don’t be afraid to try different therapists to find the best fit for you.